SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

 Now you are ready to start.

+## Primitives for a minimal reflective class-based kernel

+Now that all the infrastructure has been explained you are ready to start.
+The first tasks are to define how we will manipulate objObjects.
+We will define Pharo methods that will act as primitive functionalities to build later the language kernel.
+Such primitives could be written in C, assembly or any other languages.
+They are the low-level  functionalities on top of which we will build the object model of ObjVLisp: mainly the class `ObjObject` and `ObjClass`.

 ### Structure and primitives

 The first issue is how to represent objects.
 We have to agree on an initial representation.
 In this implementation, we chose to represent the objInstances as arrays (instances of `Obj` a subclass of `Array`).
 In the following, we use the term 'array' for talking about instances of the class `Obj`.